oscar3x39/hackcmd/README.md

-hackcmd is a custom your command in your folder directory.
+Hackcmd is a custom your command in your folder directory.

 ### How to install environment